TIMEX "Original Camper"

 (I wish I could read all of these ads and promos.)

-Original Camper was not initially planned to be a worldwide TIMEX product, but after the success in Japan of the Original Camper (along with the runaway success of an early Camper collaboration with Engineered Garments and BEAMS in early 2016,) TIMEX decided to take the Original Camper global. (continued)
+After the success in Japan of the Original Camper (along with the runaway success of an early Camper collaboration with Engineered Garments and BEAMS in early 2016,) TIMEX took the Original Camper into global marketing and sales. (continued)

 There was some initial hesitation at TIMEX in re-making a 36 mm "men's" watch, thinking that in this era of "bigger watches," people may find it small.
 Thankfully, these concerns were overcome, and the watch was made.
 Side-by-side, Original Camper sits next to a 1969 Rolex Explorer, ref.
 1016.
 The Explorer is also a 36 mm watch.
 Both are great watches.
 I've stated elsewhere that wearing Rolex brings no greater pleasure, to me, than the TIMEX.